osama4-dev/osama4-dev/README.md

 :raised_hands: I am looking to collaborate with passionate developers.
 </li>
 <li>
-:fireworks:Goal for 2021 is to become a good front-end developer.
+:fireworks:Goal for 2021 is to become a complete front-end developer.
 </li>
 <li>
 :boom:Funfact I love to play games in my free time.